WetzelBastian/cambrena/README.md

 Automatically deploys to GitHub Pages on push to `main` branch.

+**Fork-friendly**: This repository automatically detects the repository name, so forks work without any configuration changes.
+Just enable GitHub Pages and it deploys!

 For manual deployment, go to Actions → Deploy to GitHub Pages → Run workflow.

+See [DEPLOY.md](./DEPLOY.md) for detailed deployment instructions and forking guide.

 ## Project Structure